hotio/website/docs/containers/plex.md

 ## Hardware support

 To make your hardware devices available inside the container use the following argument `--device=/dev/dri:/dev/dri` for Intel QuickSync and `--device=/dev/dvb:/dev/dvb` for a tuner.
 NVIDIA users should go visit the [NVIDIA github](https://github.com/NVIDIA/nvidia-docker){: target=_blank rel="noopener noreferrer" } page for instructions.

+## Large libraries

+When you have more than 8192 directories in your PMS library sources, you will run into an issue where you have no more space in the linux `inotify` table.
+This will mean that other services which rely on it (e.g. the audio transcoder, EAE) will fail, somewhat silently.
+You can manually change that number as part of the docker container config by setting the variable `SYSCTL_MAX_USER_WATCHES` to a multiple of 32768.
+More info as to the why & how you might want to do this can be found at [this plex forum post](https://forums.plex.tv/t/increase-the-number-of-directories-linux-can-monitor-notify/209156){: target=_blank rel="noopener noreferrer" }.